Danialgharaie/mutant-landscape/README.md

 When `--dynamic_prosst` is enabled, EvoSage recomputes the ProSST score matrix from the top sequence of each generation and updates the allowed mutation dictionary accordingly before continuing.
+`--baseline-zscores` freezes the mean and standard deviation from generation 0 for all structural Z-score calculations, providing a consistent baseline for stagnation checks.
 `--mutation_prob` controls the per-site mutation probability used when generating new candidates (default `0.08`).
 Higher values explore more mutations each generation.